Michigan State University police: Shootings wound several

 EAST LANSING, Mich.
-(AP) — Multiple people were reported wounded in shootings Monday night on the Michigan State University campus, police said.
+(AP) — Multiple people were wounded in shootings Monday night at Michigan State University, police said.

-On Twitter, university police said there appeared to be only one suspect, later described as a “short male with a mask.”
+On Twitter, university police said there appeared to be only one suspect, described as a “short male with a mask” and still at large.

 “We are still receiving multiple calls of an active shooter on campus,” police said.

-Authorities ordered students and staff to shelter in place after a report of shots fired around Berkey Hall on the school’s East Lansing campus.
+Authorities ordered students and staff to shelter in place after a report of shots fired around Berkey Hall, an academic building, on the East Lansing campus.

 In an alert sent shortly after 8:30 p.m., campus police reported a “shots fired incident occurring on or near the East Lansing campus.”
 The alert advised students and staff to “Secure-in-Place immediately” and to monitor alert.msu.edu for information.